Monarobase/Yubikey/README.md

 ## Configuration

-Run `php artisan config:publish monarobase/yubikey` and modify the config file with your own informations.
+Run `php artisan config:publish monarobase/yubikey` and modify the config file with your own information.

 ## Example